ReviewMyContract.aiReview My Contract

 One of arbitration's most consequential differences from court litigation — and one that systematically disadvantages individual claimants — is the dramatic limitation on pre-hearing discovery.

 What Discovery Looks Like in Court.
-In federal court litigation, both parties have extensive discovery rights.
-Either party can serve interrogatories (written questions requiring written answers under oath), requests for production (demands for documents, emails, electronic records, databases, and other materials), and requests for admission (demands that the other party admit or deny specific facts).
-Each party can take depositions of witnesses — sworn testimony recorded and transcribed before trial.
+In federal court litigation, both parties have extensive discovery rights under the Federal Rules of Civil Procedure.
+Either party can serve interrogatories, requests for production (emails, electronic records, databases), and requests for admission.
+Each party can take depositions.
 Expert witnesses can be retained and required to provide detailed reports.
-Third parties can be subpoenaed for documents and testimony.
+Third parties can be subpoenaed.
 Discovery timelines in complex cases often run twelve to eighteen months.

 What Discovery Looks Like in Arbitration.
 The clause quoted above is typical of commercial arbitration.
 Document production: limited to documents "directly relevant" to the dispute — a far narrower standard than the court's "reasonably calculated to lead to the discovery of admissible evidence" standard.
 Depositions: three per side maximum.
 Interrogatories: none.
 Expert discovery: at the arbitrator's discretion.
 Third-party subpoenas: possible but procedurally cumbersome because arbitrators have limited subpoena power over non-parties.

 Why This Disadvantages Smaller Claimants.
 The party with the narrower claim — typically the individual claimant — usually needs the responding party's documents to prove its case.
-If you believe a company underpaid you, improperly used your intellectual property, or breached a contract, the evidence establishing what the company did and why is in the company's possession: internal emails, financial records, contract management systems, decision logs.
+If you believe a company underpaid you, improperly used your intellectual property, or breached a contract, the evidence establishing what the company did and why is in the company's possession.
 In court, you can demand all of that through discovery.
-In arbitration, you can demand "directly relevant" documents, but the company will resist producing anything beyond the bare minimum, and the arbitrator has broad discretion to limit your requests.
+In arbitration, you can demand "directly relevant" documents, but the company will resist producing anything beyond the bare minimum.

 The Electronic Discovery Problem.
 Modern business disputes frequently involve large volumes of email, chat messages, and electronic records.
 Court litigation's e-discovery rules require systematic preservation and production of electronic evidence.
-Most arbitration rules have no equivalent — the arbitrator has discretion to order preservation and production, but there are no default rules requiring it, no court orders to enforce it, and no immediate sanctions for failure to preserve relevant electronically stored information.
+Most arbitration rules have no equivalent — the arbitrator has discretion to order preservation and production, but there are no default rules requiring it, no court orders to enforce it immediately, and no automatic sanctions for spoliation.

 Negotiating Expanded Discovery.
 Some contracts provide for more discovery than the minimum.
 AAA's Supplementary Rules for Large Complex Cases provide for broader discovery.
 JAMS' Streamlined Rules allow each side one deposition plus reasonable document requests.
 Parties can negotiate custom discovery protocols — and should, for any contract where a dispute is likely to involve complex facts or require access to the other party's internal records.